Collect Slack Audit logs

 • Add an OAuth Scope

-CRITICAL:Check the dropdown in the upper right of the installation screen to verify you are installing to the Enterprise organization, not an individual workspace.
+5. Ensure you are installing to the Enterprise organization, NOT an individual workspace.

-1. Review the permissions requested and click Allow.
+7. Review the requested permissions and click Allow.

 Retrieve credentials